MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 ## Usage

-As the example indicates, if you define a datatype and an asoociated an index syntax method, anyone may invoke that method by writin invoking index syntax on a value of that type:
+As the example indicates, if you define a datatype and an associated index syntax method, anyone can invoke that method by writing index syntax on a value of that type:

 ```move
 let mat = matrix::make_matrix(...);